Trump’s illness halts campaign just when it needs an October boost

 “Did we let it change our approach?
 No,” senior adviser Anita Dunn said of the criticism.
 “At the end of the day, we’ve made a fundamental decision to model what a president should do.”

 Rep. Tim Ryan (D-Ohio) said the past week has affirmed for many voters that “this whole act is getting old.”
-After last Tuesday’s debate, which was held in Cleveland, Ryan said he heard that some residents of Youngstown, in his congressional district, took down their Trump signs, and that some Republican voters stopped by Biden campaign sites to pick up signs.
+After last Tuesday’s debate, which was held in Cleveland, Ryan said he heard that some residents of Youngstown, in his congressional district, took down their Trump signs and that some Republican voters stopped by Biden campaign sites to pick up signs.

 “It was the debate,” Ryan said.
 “A lot of people just said, ‘I can’t do this.
 We can’t do this for four more years.’ ”